 Website Manitoba Museum

-Criminal record and child abuse registry checks will be required of the successful candidate.
+Criminal record and child abuse checks will be required of the successful candidate.

 Key Accountabilities & Typical Duties

 To fundraise to meet or exceed the annual Corporate Partnership revenue target and support special project fundraising initiatives.

 - Plan, research and identify operational programs and special projects suitable for corporate sponsorship.

 - Identify corporate prospects, prepare proposals and solicit support in the community to meet or exceed annual budget goals.